WHAT CAN I EXPECT FROM MY CONSULTATION AT CONSORTIUM CHARTERED PHYSIOTHERAPISTS

 All initial appointments for private pay patients are approximately 60 minutes.
 Follow up appointments are 45 minutes.

-*Please note that for women’s specialist pelvic health physiotherapy (including obstetrics and gynaecology) initial appointments are 1 hour and follow ups are 30 minutes.
+*Please note that for women’s specialist pelvic health physiotherapy (including obstetrics and gynaecology) initial appointments are approximately 60 minutes and follow ups are 30 minutes.

 Time frames for appointments when funded by insurance policies are variable and often shorter depending on your specific provider.